RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 | **Draw** | 3.31 | 30.21% | 3.30 | 30.30% |
 | **Total book** | — | **100%** | — | **109.67%** |

 At the time of writing, Paddy Power’s total book stood at 109.67%, meaning they had built a sizeable margin of 9.67% into this specific market.
-Efficiently priced markets with heavy overrounds are mathematically impossible to beat over the long term.
+Efficiently priced markets with heavy overrounds (the sum of the bookmakers' probabilities) are mathematically impossible to beat over the long term.
 Consequently, there is no positive expected value (+EV) across any of the three 1X2 outcomes.

 For a bet to have +EV, the bookmaker's odds must be higher than the model's fair odds.
 In this specific scenario, every single market price is lower than the model's calculated fair price.